All Editorials

 March 31, 20261 min read

 Claude hitting capacity this past weekend was a useful reminder that a single-provider setup is a single point of failure.
-My usage limits in Antigravity drained faster than usual, fast enough that I kept switching to Gemini 3.1 Pro to keep moving.
-Opus 4.6 is still the most reliable model I've used for coding and it's the foundation for most of what runs on Trending Society, but "most reliable" and "always available" are not the same property, and if you ship on this stuff you have to design for the second one.
+Usage limits in Antigravity drained faster than usual, fast enough to keep switching over to Gemini 3.1 Pro to keep moving.
+Opus 4.6 is still the most reliable model around for coding and the foundation for most of what runs on Trending Society, but "most reliable" and "always available" are not the same property, and if you ship on this stuff you have to design for the second one.